|Department of English & Fine Arts Courses and Major|

 FINE ARTS COURSES

 Fine Art 352.
 Art in History.
 3(1).
 A selected survey of world art from antiquity to the present.
 Includes study of the major periods, schools, and styles of art, as well as biographies of important artists.
 Students will apply various methods of studying major masterpieces across time, geography, and cultures.
 Final project or final exam.
 Prereq: None.
-Sem hrs: 3 spring.
+Sem hrs: 3 fall.

 Fine Art 358.
-Music Appreciation.
+Music History.
 3(1).
 Survey of music in the Western world and a study of basic elements, forms, and styles in representative works by major composers.
 Emphasis on listening, understanding, and appreciation.
 Knowledge or talent in music is not required.
 Final exam or final project.
 Prereq: None.
 Sem hrs: 3 fall or spring.

 Fine Art 359.
 Introduction to Drawing and Design.
 3(1).
 This course is the first for students with no practical art experience such as previous high school drawing experience, private lessons, or keeping a sketchbook.
 Students with this experience level could consider enrolling in Fine Art 464, Painting and Printmaking, offered spring semesters.
 Students who need help assessing their skill level should obtain instructor guidance prior to enrolling in the course.
 Course assignments include hands-on class exercises that teach students to apply the principles of design to common design and drawing tasks.
 Students will gain practical experience in sketching still life, landscape, and figurative subjects as well as imaginative and creative drawings of their own choice.
 Students are expected to devote time outside of class practicing skills learned during class time.
 Final project or final exam.
 Prereq: None.
 Sem hrs: 3 fall.